-- Laboratory Safety Training – All laboratory personnel must take the college-wide laboratory safety training class.
+- Laboratory Safety Certification and Training – All laboratory personnel must take the college-wide laboratory safety training class.

-- NYC Fire Safety Training – If you are going to be working in a lab independently, then you will need to become C-14 certified.
+- New York City C-14 Fire Safety Certification and Training – If you are going to be working in a lab independently, then you will need to become C-14 certified.

-- Research on Humans – If you are going to do research on humans, then you will need IRB approval.
+- Research on Humans – If you are planning to conduct research on human subjects, then please speak with your mentor about obtaining Institutional Review Board (IRB) and HIPAA approval.

 All students, staff and faculty are required to attend a laboratory safety training session prior to conducting research in a faculty laboratory.
 The training is offered three times a year—i.e., at the beginning of each semester and the summer.
 Ask your mentor for the time and location.

-There is also an online version available for those who are unable to attend the class.
+There is also an online version available for those who are unable to attend the review course.
 To become certified, students must pass the test associated with the online course.